 We have five different programs that we deploy in NYC: READ, DRAW, EXPLORE, BUILD, SOLVE, and we are actively developing new programs on the street.
-For example, we are working on a portable stage to support a new program called PERFORM, and we are launching WRITE in 2019, which will include typewriters, writing implements, and activities.
+For example, we are launching WRITE in 2019, which will include typewriters, writing implements, and activities.

 To deploy these programs we use custom-designed infrastructure (benches, carts, display surfaces, and modular shelving) built with our architecture, design, and fabricating partners.
 Once these designs are road-tested and refined on our circuit through NYC, we fabricate the same items for other cities.
 View a list of products that we build for others here, and read a brief overview of our work with designers over the years here.